serverlessworkflow/specification/specification.md

 specifies that results of all functions executed in this action should be placed back to the state data as part of a new "finalCustomerGreeting" object.

-The action then calls the "greetingFunction" function passing in as parameters the spanish greeting and the name of the customer that arrived.
+The action then calls the "greetingFunction" function passing in as parameters the Spanish greeting and the name of the customer that arrived.

 We assume that for this example "greetingFunction" returns: